Recognition and Assistance:

 In Support of the OFC Community

 The OFC Conference supports a community of scientists and innovators working on the latest advances in the science and applications for optical networking and communications.
-The goal of co-sponsors and committee members is to create a meeting experience that truly represents the global community.
+The goal of the co-sponsors and committee members is to create a meeting experience that truly represents the global community.
 OFC provides awards, prizes and grants to ensure an experience that is professionally inclusive and geographically diverse.

 Specific information on eligibility, the application process and deadlines can be found in Submit Papers.

 Students, recent graduates and early-career professionals are encouraged to present their research.
 The experience offers invaluable opportunities to get your name and research in front of an esteemed, international audience – at a career stage when building professional relationships is most essential for future success.
 OFC supports your professional goals with several recognition opportunities.

 Corning Outstanding Student Paper Competition

 The competition recognizes innovation, research excellence and presentation abilities in optical communications.
 The competition is endowed by a grant from Corning Inc. and administered by the Optica Foundation.
 To be eligible for consideration students must submit a paper to OFC and opt-in to the competition during the submissions process.
 Those with accepted papers meeting our score requirement will be asked to apply to participate in the competition at the meeting.

 Three finalists are selected to present their paper to the competition committee in a private conference session.
 One first-prize winner receives USD 1,500 and two honorable mention winners each receive USD 1,000.